rensimlab/rensimlab.github.io/README.md

 $ rsync -r --info=progress2 --info=name0 "/path/to/RDXXXX.tar" username@galaxyportal.sdsc.edu:/home/username/"
 ```

-`rsync` typically works silently.
+`rsync` runs silently by default.
 The additional flags will give you some verbosity, including a progress percentage and human-readable transfer speeds.

 Since you need `sudo` permissions to write to `/mnt/data`, it is best to begin by transferring all items into your home directory on `galaxyportal`.
 For example: